cmda-minor-web/best-practices/web-app-from-scratch.md

 I you place your script tag in the head of your document, you could run into problems where your Javascript is rendered earlier than your HTML.

 ## Keep the Global Scope clean

+## Plan your code with Pseudo Code
+It can help to write out a plan to build your work.
+Pseudo coding your work can help with that.
+* Decide what your goal will be
+* write out step by step what you will build
+* follow the plan
+`
+// goal: Render a random title

+// fetch data from an API

+// get render position in domain

+// create a random number

+// render a title from the API with the random number `